Dijajana/english-for-designers/07-clarity-first/index.md

 ## Summary

-By redesigning a bookseries Ještědské romány I would like to reintroduce a significant czech writter from the group May school, and one of the first czech feminists – Karolina Světlá, to the young generation.
+By redesigning a bookseries Ještědské romány I would like to reintroduce a significant czech writter from the group May-school, and one of the first czech feminists – Karolina Světlá, to the young generation.

 <!-- Disclosure widget, HTML in Markdown -->

-Contemporary design of books from the May-school group writters and other classical literature writters

 <details>
   <summary><b>Mind Map</b></summary>